 Seamester blog, hello.
 Its Grantis

 Yet again, I will reiterate that food on this boat is on par with the delectability of a crispy waffle.
 Nothing better.
 To Mr. and Mrs. Soofer, your son has a career as a professional chef.

 After finishing this movie, the Argo crew quickly proceeded into Panama City.
 All of us went to a fish market.
 No joke.
-But the fish were very very tasty.
-The groups then split and a few of us went and explored the historic old town of Panama City.
+But the fish was very, very tasty.
+The groups then split, and a few of us went and explored the historic old town of Panama City.
 It had the same vibes as Cartegena, very European in its design.
 I fell in love with a very hip little coffee shop with fantastic cappuccinos.

 Soofer, thanks again for the great dinner.

-love to the McCormick family, and happy birthday to Toms mother.
+Love to the McCormick family, and happy birthday to Toms’s mother.